 Ginny wasn't squeamish when it came to blood.
 Less than Ron was, anyway.
 His expression as he tugged down Scott's frayed trouser leg (it tore right off without much effort, and it was obvious he had taken a nasty Severing Charm at some point) was more than a bit queasy.
 Good thing he had a strong stomach to counterbalance how revolted he was.

 Although, perhaps she had taken pride in her medical fortitude too quickly.
-The gash on Scott's hip was truly disgusting, and when she cast a few cleaning spells on it to remove the blood she could see the white of bone down through the gaps in the scabbing.
+The gash on Scott's hip was truly disgusting, and when she cast a few cleaning spells on it she could see what she thought was bone down through the gaps in the scabbing.

-She glanced up from it to steady herself and found Scott gazing down at what she was doing with curiosity.
+She glanced up to steady herself and found Scott gazing at what she was doing with curiosity.
 "That smell south of cheese to you?
 Not really bad, right?"

 "You smell really, really awful," she told him honestly.

 "Isn't it a bit soon for that?
 Besides, you told me you were resistant to gangrene, if I recall," Hermione said.

 Very little about his state was good.
 Ginny did what she could, casting at the wound until the edges turned pink and the centre was fully scabbed over.
 Hermione had done more or less the same for his face, lessening the swelling.
 Neither of them were trained Healers with access to the kinds of resources available at St Mungos.

 "I have some potions that can replenish your blood, Scott, are you going to need them?"
 Hermione said.
 "I wouldn't ask, but they'll be difficult to replace."

 "Should be fine," he said, sounding a bit more lucid after their administrations.